 If you’re passionate about your subject, having the time and opportunity to explore it in depth can be immensely fulfilling.

 Funding is an important consideration for most postgraduate students.
-The good news is that, since September 2016, the UK Government has offered a postgraduate loan (PGL) of up to £10,000 for new Masters students.
+The good news is that, since September 2016, the UK Government has offered a postgraduate loan for new Masters students.

 We offer a range of scholarships and bursaries for postgraduate students, and there is also funding available from charities, trusts and foundations, as well as public bodies such as the NHS.